neowulf/geocoding_demo/README.md

     docker run -d -p 8000:8000 geocoding/demo
     ```
 1. The server should be running in the background.
-1. Execute the following to test the http server:
+1. Execute the following sanity tests to check the http server:
     ```bash
     ./tests.sh http://localhost:8000
     ```